chrismorales/unittest_coverage_talk/docs/index.rst

 =============

-When a function has multiple outcomes what you are really saying there are multiple branches of code that are executed.
+When a function has multiple outcomes what you are really saying there are multiple branches of code that are executed which return different results.

 In our case: